H. C. Yarrow: Biography

-Henry Crecy Yarrow was a member of the American Association for the Advancement for Science and the Cosmos Club, where he was a founding member, Vice-President in 1886 & 1887, and Club President 1888.
-He died on July 2, 1929.
+Henry Crecy Yarrow was a member of the American Association for the Advancement for Science and the Cosmos Club, where he was a founding member, vice-president in 1886 and 1887, and club president in 1888.

+He died from heart disease at the Chamberlin-Vanderbilt Hotel in Hampton, Virginia on July 2, 1929, and was buried at Arlington National Cemetery.

 Species named in honor of Yarrow

 In 1875 Edward Drinker Cope named the lizard Sceloporus jarrovii in honor of Yarrow.